Ottoman military band: History

 Such military bands as the mehters, were not definitively mentioned until the 13th century.
 It is believed that the first "mehter" was sent to Osman I by the Seljuk Sultan Alaeddin Kayqubad III as a present along with a letter that salutes the newly formed state.
 From then on every day after the afternoon prayer; "mehter" played for the Ottoman ruler.
 The notion of a military marching band, such as those in use even today, began to be borrowed from the Ottoman Empire in the 16th century.
 The sound associated with the mehterân also exercised an influence on European classical music, with composers such as Joseph Haydn, Wolfgang Amadeus Mozart, and Ludwig van Beethoven all writing compositions inspired by or designed to imitate the music of the mehters.

 In 1826, the music of the mehters fell into disfavor following Sultan Mahmud II's abolition of the Janissary Corps, who had formed the core of the bands.
 Subsequent to this, in the mid and late 19th century, the genre went into decline along with the Ottoman Empire.
 In 1911, as the empire was beginning to collapse, the director of Istanbul's military museum attempted a somewhat successful revival of the tradition, and by 1953—so as to celebrate the 500-year anniversary of the Fall of Constantinople to the forces of Sultan Mehmed II—the tradition had been fully restored as a band of the Turkish Armed Forces.

 Today, the music of the mehters is largely ceremonial and considered by many Turks as a stirring example of heroism and a reminder of Turkey's historical past.
 Though the majority of the pieces performed by them are newer compositions.

 Today, the Armed Forces Mehter Unit (Mehter Bölüğü) is the traditional band of the Turkish Armed Forces and it performs regularly at the Military Museum (Askeri Müze) in Istanbul as well as during certain state ceremonies.
 There is also the Ministry of Culture Istanbul Historical Music Ensemble.

-The Mehteran identity
+Mehteran

 Mehter, literally "pre-eminences" in Ottoman, was the type of military ensemble within the Ottoman army which played martial tunes during military campaigns.
 The mehteran was usually associated with the Janissary corps of the Army, usually composed of Christian converts to Islam.
 The music of mehteran is called "mehter marşı" or "mehter march".
 "Mehterhane" is the name that was used for the group of players before the acceptance of the military band tradition by the Ottomans.

 Mehter as Ottoman military music arose in the era of Osman Ghazi and had been played in the wars and in ceremonies customarily organized for various everyday purposes.
 There is not, however, any definite information about this organization until the era of Fatih Sultan Mehmed.
 With Fatih, while the establishment of the empire was developing, a radical improvement began, as well, in the organization of the mehter ensembles within the Ottoman Army.